Skip to main content

 Take a nature walk

 Take a nature walk with your children and see what type of plants and colours you can find in bloom.
-Identify local flora and fauna and practice amateur birding at local green spaces like Beacon Hill Park.
+Identify local flora and fauna and practice amateur birding at local green spaces like Beacon Hill Park, a short 15-minute walk form the Victoria Visitor Centre.
 Greater Victoria’s parks are home to an abundance of wildlife so keep your eyes peeled for peacocks, owls and more.

 Beacon Hill Park